 It is already useful (I do use it), but I also publish it in the hope that someone will find the time to add some more features to it.
 I would like it to display a list of suggested corrections (which requires some knowledge of Excel and OLE automation, which I do not have), and to offer to make a selected correction (which requires some knowledge of TextModels and TextControllers; this I can possibly manage).

 CpcSpell doesn't use any other CPC services.
-It is a member of the Chill group.

-StdCoded File <=> PacCoded File (15 / 8 kByte - Release 17-Oct-2004 - Chill_09)
+StdCoded File <=> PacCoded File (15 / 8 kByte - Release 24-Apr-2017 - Chill 12)

 The module CpcSplitter splits a window horizontally, and provides independent scrolling of the two panes.
 Programmers may find this useful: you can view the declaration section of a module in one pane while editing a procedure of that same module in the other pane.